 Journaling is one of the primary tools of shadow work.
 You’d be amazed by how much you can discover about yourself when you pour yourself onto the page.

-When you engage in shadow work, you have to wrestle with some pretty big questions.
-The bulk of it involves putting a magnifying glass up to the uglier parts of yourself.
+You must wrestle with some big questions when you engage in shadow work.
+Most of it involves putting a magnifying glass up to the uglier parts of yourself.
 That’s really hard to do!

 - What is Toxic Shame and How Can You Overcome It?